Testing WP Grade Comments for inclusion on Commons

 Sure thing.
 Here's the plugin, which handles both private comments and grades.
 (These can be decoupled, if you think it's better. https://wordpress.org/plugins/wp-grade-comments/)

-#4 Updated by Laurie Hurson almost 2 years ago
+#4 Updated by Laurie Hurson over 2 years ago

 I have been testing this here: http://lbhdev.org/coursetest/